ntop/ntopng/doc/nedge/src/introduction.rst

   nEdge integration in a hotel

-The following nEdge will be used:
+The following nEdge configuration will be used:

   - Captive portal is enabled
   - The `Default` bandwidth class guarantees 65% bandwidth